realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 The Real Items Oracle is the gateway to the wider Real Items universe and is designed to facilitate visibility of items in other Real Items systems, making it possible for end-users to view other items in their closet.

 ## Barriers to Adoption
 We have identified 4 major barriers faced by organizations that attempt to implement consensus-based product life cycle solutions.

-1. ***All-or-Nothing Solutions*** - most solutions do not play well with existing ERP systems.
+*All-or-Nothing Solutions* - most solutions do not play well with existing ERP systems.
 They often require a wholesale replacement of existing solutions and/or the purchase of expensive hardware or software.

-2. ***Crypto-Maximilism*** - most solutions force users to have a deep understanding of cryptoeconomics and force customers to use a proprietary token, a cryptocurrency wallet or both.
+*Crypto-Maximilism* - most solutions force users to have a deep understanding of cryptoeconomics and force customers to use a proprietary token, a cryptocurrency wallet or both.
 This is not only counterproductive but also unnecessary.

-3. ***Complicated Onboarding*** - most solutions require that the end-user download and install software and/or purchase cryptocurrency from an exchange.
+*Complicated Onboarding* - most solutions require that the end-user download and install software and/or purchase cryptocurrency from an exchange.

-4.  ***Volatile Transaction Costs*** - recording transactions on the blockchain is not free and the cost of these transactions can be volatile and expensive.
+*Volatile Transaction Costs* - recording transactions on the blockchain is not free and the cost of these transactions can be volatile and expensive.

-## Our Approach
+## Our Solution

-We have designed and built a system that sidesteps these barriers to adoption.
-We have created a system that:
+We have created a system that overcomes these barriers.
+Our system:

+---

-_Complements_ rather than replaces a company's existing systems and allows for incremental integration.
+_Complements_ rather than replaces a company’s existing systems and allows for incremental integration.
 An organization can decide which parts of the system are most important to them and integrate them according to their needs and means.
 We have designed our system to be flexible enough to run with commodity hardware and software.

+---

-Requires _very little understanding_ of cryptoeconomics and does not force the user to use a proprietary token or a wallet.
-We hide the cryptoeconomics as much as possible allowing users to focus on the task at hand.
+Requires _very little_ understanding of cryptoeconomics and does not force our customers to use a proprietary token or a wallet.
+We hide the cryptoeconomics as much as possible allowing users to focus on managing products.

+---

 _Does not require_ the end-user to install software or purchase cryptocurrency on an exchange.

+---

 _Ensures low and stable transaction costs_.
 This subject deserves its own section, which is below.

 One of the biggest challenges for organizations is the _cost of transactions_.
 The volatile price of blockchain transactions is a problem that plagues many smart contract platforms - most recently the highly popular Ethereum network.
 As the Ethereum platform becomes more popular, the transaction volume increases.
 As volume increases so does the valuation of its token, ETH.
 Since ETH is used to pay for transactions (in the form of gas), the cost of a given transaction can change rapidly and without warning.
-Volatile gas costs can make it difficult for an organization to extrapolate revenue streams.
-In addition, high prices can make the platform prohibitively expensive for many existing applications.
+Volatile gas costs can make it difficult for an organization to predict costs.

-Our solution to this problem is two-fold.
+Our solution to this problem is two-fold:

-First, we chose a core Blockchain technology that has already solved the transaction cost volatility problem.
+_First_, we chose a core blockchain technology that has already solved the transaction cost volatility problem.
 VeChain solves this by implementing a dual-token system - VET for currency and VTHO for gas.
-VET is used as the medium of exchange and store of value while VTHO is used to pay for transactions.
-These two tokens are loosely-coupled and are controlled by its ***velocity***, the rate at which it is generated from VET.
-Unlike Ethereum, the price of the cryptocurrency can rise and fall while transaction costs remain relatively stable.
+Because the tokens are loosely-coupled, the price of VET can rise and fall while transaction costs remain relatively stable.

-Second, we have integrated the mechanism of ***fractionalizing*** into our core technology.
-Built into our system is the ability to construct multiple digital identities from the same ***Non Fungible Record*** (NFR).
-For non-durable goods, such as a can of soda or a bottle of ointment, we create a single NFR and then fractionalize it into multiple digital identities.
-The number of digital identities derived from the NFR depends on the life span and use of a particular product.
+_Second_, we have created a mechanism for _fractionalizing_ Non Fungible Records.
+Built into our system is the ability to construct multiple digital identities from a single NFR.
+For non-durable goods, such as a can of soda or a bottle of ointment, we can create an NFR and fractionalize it into multiple digital identities.

+---

 ### Whole NFRs